rcl-ssl/docs/portal/stand-alone.md

 - When this is done, the SSL/TLS certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-list.PNG)

+- You can download the SSL/TLS certificate or the relevant certificates files for installation in your webserver is the **Certificate Details** page.

 # Create a SSL/TLS Certificate using DNS-01